adrianabreu/titsa-gtfs-exploration/README.md

 Also there is a *docker-composer* file containing the image and the volume mounted (the password for jupyter is _my-password_)

+If you want to run the notebook run the command `download.sh` it will download the last zip files from Titsa webpages and unzip them in the proper directory.

 ## Questions

 ### What are the closest bus stops in a single trip?